tplatimer/site/content/blog/2020-10-01-while-you-re-here.md

 I also have a lot of questions, and a lot of curiosity.

-So I'm going to take some time here to explore those areas, and if you want to come along for the ride, you're welcome!
+So I'm going to take some time here to explore things that are interesting to me, and hopefully some helpful and useful tips for R, Web Analytics, and data analysis in general.

 You can contact me on social media or via the site's contact form.
 If you want to work with me or my company, we can talk about that as well!